johnmcfarlane/papers/cpp/contractual-disappointment.md

 null pointer dereferences may be trapped by systems with virtual memory, and out-of-bounds array lookup may be trapped by dynamic analysis tools such as sanitizers.

-Dynamically-Enforceable C++ API Contract violations should be trapped using assertions.
+Dynamically-Enforceable C++ API Contracts violations should be trapped using assertions.

 Disadvantages: